-The Max e-Grants programme provides small grants of up to $5,000 to Ministry of Education licensed New Zealand schools and pre-schools to support children aged 4-18 years to achieve educational participation.
+The Max e-Grants programme provides small grants of up to $5,000 to Ministry of Education licensed New Zealand schools to support children aged 5-18 years to achieve educational participation.

-The Max e-Grants programme provides small grants of up to $5,000 to Ministry of Education licensed New Zealand schools and pre-schools to support children aged 4-18 years to achieve educational participation.
+The Max e-Grants programme provides small grants of up to $5,000 to Ministry of Education licensed New Zealand schools to support children aged 5-18 years to achieve educational participation.
 The aim of the programme is to support individual children or small groups of children so they won't feel isolated or left out of activities due to social or economic disadvantages beyond their control.

 Each school is asked to limit their applications to ONE (1) per Grant Round.
 If a school lodges two applications, it is unlikely that more than one application per school will be granted.

-Should a school be successful in their application in one round, they will not be able to apply in the round immediately following.
+Should a school be successful in their application in one round, they will not be able to apply in the round immediately following, without first completing an acquittal.

 All successful applications must complete an acquittal form.